 YES and NO alone can be life-changing (hence why Marie Kondo’s Lifechanging Magic of Tidying Up is such a worldwide phenomenon!)
 But now it’s time to refine things a bit further so you have a sense of direction.
 We start to build an “inner compass.”

 - Use core needs as a guide.
 Remember Maslow’s hierarchy of needs from your school days?
 Well, these needs (plus several others that have surfaced in my research like Control) are the ‘programming’ that motivates our decisions.
 They’re simultaneously universal and individual.
-Personally, I need Freedom, Purpose and Aesthetics to have a joy-filled life, whereas you might be driven by Security and Belonging or something else.
+Personally, I need to feel free, impactful and expressive to have a joy-filled life, whereas you might be driven by Security and Belonging or something else.
 Our core needs can provide direction for our lives; we know when we’re on the right track based on how we feel when those needs are met.
+Check out my article in Fast Company for more.

 - Create coherence.
 Call it mission or vision, it’s important to define the primary aspiration for your life and work.
 The most effective ones are informed by your YES and core Needs… which means you feel your vision in your body.
 This vision is what holds it all together; it’s the heart of the inner compass, pointing the way forward, helping you align your choices to the highest vision for yourself.